Riding in Truck Campers is Illegal in Five States, and Two Are in New England

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-It's camping season, and anyone who has a camper is excitedly getting prepped and ready so they can hit the open highways and byways to see the country or a favorite region, save on flying and hotels, and enjoy the freedom that campers offer.
+Did you know only five states make it illegal to ride in truck campers, and two of them are in New England?
+Anyone who has a camper loves hitting those open highways and byways to see the country or a favorite region, save on flying and hotels, and enjoy the freedom that campers offer.
+One of the most popular types of campers is the truck camper that attaches to pickup trucks.

 Apparently New Hampshire and Maine are completely on board with the dangers that exist with riding in truck campers, because it's illegal to do it in those two New England states.
 Arkansas, Mississippi, and Pennsylvania are the other three states where it's illegal to ride in a truck camper.